top of page

 Self-Regulation | In short, self-regulation is the ability to pair or "match" one's level of arousal to a wide variety of environmental or social demands-, to adapt to change-, and to do so when faced with new/challenging experiences.
 In other words, it's the ability to learn and understand the strategies that work well for oneself, the ability to consistently implement them with or without help, and the ability to be mentally flexible in adaptation and across change (using the toolbox of strategies which work well to support that process).

-Heavy Work | How we describe proprioceptive input delivery.
+Heavy Work | How we describe "proprioceptive" input.
+Signals travel to the brain from the joints and musculoskeletal system when we do resistive activities.
 Examples include crashing, pushing, pulling, lifting, carrying, climbing within play activities.
 Think resistance!
-This is organizing for the body, supports body- and self-awareness, and can be emotionally soothing due to the neurochemical balance it creates in the brain, in particular if your child has an engine that runs "high" (high emotions or stress responses).
+This is deeply organizing for the body.
+It supports body- and self-awareness (spatially and emotionally), and can be calming due to the neurochemical balance it creates in the brain.

 Movement | How we describe vestibular input delivery.
 Examples include jumping, rolling, toe-touching, climbing, biking, scootering, running, and spinning or swinging.
 It gives the brain information about where/how the head is moving in space.
 It can be overstimulating if over-done so we often layer it with other inputs to create balance.